jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 ![Layer-4](/_assets/images/model/Layer-4.png)

-In a later article we will discuss how to choose the different $ layers $.
+In a later chapter we will discuss the different forms of the $ layers $.
 But before that, we will talk about the
 $ Loss function $ in the [next article]({% post_url 2021-08-09-loss-function %}).